-The State Board of Administration and the Department of Management Services together administer the defined contribution plan officially titled the FRS Investment Plan.
+The State Board of Administration administers the defined contribution plan officially titled the FRS Investment Plan.
 The Florida Legislature establishes and amends the contribution requirements and benefit terms of the plan.
 Retirement benefits are based upon the value of the member's account upon retirement.
 The FRS Investment Plan provides vesting after one year of service regardless of membership class.
 If an accumulated benefit obligation for service credit originally earned under the FRS Pension Plan is transferred to the FRS Investment Plan, the years of service required for vesting under the Pension Plan (including the service credit represented by the transferred funds) is required to be vested for these funds and the earnings on the funds.